Crepuscular animal: Migration

 Animal patterns of activity sometimes change during migration due to changes in environmental conditions.
-Mule deer are crepuscular, but they are only active at sunset before and during migration.
-However, in the spring they are only active at sunrise because the snow is at its hardest so it is easier for the deer to move without sinking in the snow.
+Mule deer are crepuscular, but they are only active at dusk before and during migration.
+In the spring they are only active at dawn because the snow is at its hardest, so it is easier for the deer to move without sinking in the snow.

 During migration, some types of swallow are active primarily during daytime hours with some activity during twilight hours.

 Human impact on crepuscular behaviour

-Crepuscular animal activity is affected by human activity.
+Crepuscular animal activity is affected by human activity, because humans are diurnal.
 Crepuscular animals are less likely to participate in typical foraging or reproductive behaviors and deal with increased stress and mortality rates when humans are present.
-Animals may also change their usual activity patterns in response to the presence of humans.
+Animals may change their usual activity patterns in response to the presence of humans.
 For example, Asian black bears may avoid areas with high human activity during the day, but go to these locations during twilight or nighttime hours.

 Light pollution impacts crepuscular behaviour because it mimics natural light conditions, leading crepuscular animals to behave as they would on nights with more moonlight.

 Occurrence of crepuscular behaviour

-Many familiar mammal species are crepuscular, including the endangered Amazon river dolphin some bats, hamsters, housecats, stray dogs, rabbits, ferrets, and rats.
-Other crepuscular mammals include jaguars, ocelots, bobcats, servals, strepsirrhines, red pandas, bears, deer, moose, sitatunga, capybaras, chinchillas, the common mouse, skunks, squirrels, foxes, wombats, wallabies, quolls, possums and marsupial gliders, tenrecs, and spotted hyenas.
+Many familiar mammal species are crepuscular, including the endangered Amazon river dolphin, some species of bats, hamsters, housecats, stray dogs, rabbits, ferrets, rats, jaguars, ocelots, bobcats, servals, strepsirrhines, red pandas, bears, deer, moose, sitatunga, capybaras, chinchillas, the common mouse, skunks, squirrels, foxes, wombats, wallabies, possums and marsupial gliders, tenrecs, and spotted hyenas.

 Snakes, lizards, and frogs, especially those in desert environments, may be crepuscular.

 Crepuscular birds include the common nighthawk, barn owl, owlet-nightjar, chimney swift, American woodcock, spotted crake, white-breasted waterhen, European nightjars, and common buzzards.

 Many moths, beetles, flies, and other insects are crepuscular and vespertine.
+For example, Coprophanaeus ensifer, a South American necrophagous beetle, is most active at dusk and dawn.